AlexandrKozhemyakin/puredocx/README.md

 ![jetruby](http://jetruby.com/expertise/wp-content/themes/jetruby-wordpress-template/img/sprite2x.png)

-puredocx is maintained and funded by JetRuby Agency, inc.
+puredocx is maintained and founded by JetRuby Agency, inc.

 We love open source software!
 See [our projects][portfolio] or